Tax Basics for Divorce

 The general rule is that the custodial parent is entitled to the exemption for children.

 But what about families with a shared parenting plan?
 Well, that’s when creative lawyering comes into play.
-Sometimes, one parent claims one child and the other parent claims the other child.
-Sometimes parents trade years.
-The value of the exemption for children varies significantly depending on income, so sometimes the exemption is more valuable to one parent than it is to the other parent.
+Sometimes, one parent claims one child, and the other claims another.
+Sometimes, parents trade years.
+In addition, the value of the exemption for children varies significantly depending on income, so sometimes, the exemption is more valuable to one parent than the other.

 Is Alimony Taxable?

-For years — decades — alimony payments were tax-deductible to the person paying alimony, and taxable income to the person receiving alimony.
-Under the 2017 tax law, alimony payments are no longer tax-deductible for the payer, and they aren’t considered taxable income for the recipient.
+For years — decades — alimony payments were tax-deductible to the person paying alimony and taxable income to the person receiving alimony.
+Under the 2017 tax law, alimony payments are no longer tax-deductible for the payer and aren’t considered taxable income for the recipient.

-If you were divorced prior to 2019, alimony payments are probably still deductible to the payor and income to the recipient.
+If you were divorced before 2019, alimony payments are probably still deductible to the payor and income to the recipient.

 Do I Have to Pay Tax on Retirement Accounts Divided in Divorce?

-Divorce courts have the authority to divide property including retirement accounts.
-And, there are ways to do it that avoid taxes (and penalties).
+Divorce courts have the authority to divide property, including retirement accounts.
+And there are ways to avoid taxes (and penalties).

 What if I Want to Withdraw Money Transferred to Me Via QDRO?

-Many people believe – mistakenly — that taking distributions from retirement assets prior to age 59 always results in a 10% penalty tax.
+Many people believe – mistakenly — that taking distributions from retirement assets before age 59 always results in a 10% penalty tax.

-But the tax code also provides that money being transferred under a QDRO can go directly to the recipient spouse without being subject to the 10% penalty tax.
+But the tax code also provides that money transferred under a QDRO can go directly to the recipient spouse without being subject to the 10% penalty tax.
 Note that this only avoids the 10% penalty tax for early withdrawal.
-The money withdrawn is taxable the year it is withdrawn and there is no way around that.
+The money withdrawn is taxable in the year it is withdrawn, and there is no way around that.

 Can I Withdraw Retirement Funds for Attorneys’ Fees?

-We now know that you can separate retirement accounts without triggering a taxable event.
-We also know that you can access that money to spend without paying the 10% penalty regardless of your age.
+We now know you can separate retirement accounts without triggering a taxable event.
+We also know you can access that money to spend without paying the 10% penalty regardless of age.

-But what if you want to access retirement funds during the divorce to pay your divorce attorneys’ fees, and you do not want to pay the 10% penalty?
+But what if you want to access retirement funds during the divorce to pay your divorce attorney’s fees and do not want to pay the 10% penalty?
 Although you can’t withdraw funds during a divorce and avoid the 10% penalty like you can as part of the property division in a divorce, there are two alternatives to consider.
 They are a 401k loan and a Roth IRA contribution withdrawal.

 As with all issues in divorce, when it comes to taxes, we need to know your goals.
-Once we know what matters most to you, we design a legal strategy to move you towards it.
+Once we understand what matters most to you, we design a legal strategy to move you toward it.